 The design rethinks the massing of the original building to establish an overall balance and proportion that is sympathetic with the character and quality of its setting.
 The project’s intricate facade is clad in hand-set terracotta tiles and is articulated with generous bays and balconies.
 Three additional floors containing penthouse apartments help to shape and define the building’s profile on the skyline.
 It features a number of residential amenities, including a gym, meeting spaces and a screening room on the first level.

 The surrounding public realm has also been reconfigured to complement recent improvements along Chiltern Street itself.
 To the south, the new townhouse has transformed a blank flank wall created by the demolition of terraced housing on the site prior to the construction of the previous tower.

-The sustainable, low-energy design strategy and thermally-efficient envelope includes the detailed coordination of the structure and building services, photovoltaic panels on the roof and the integration of a UKPN substation.
+Our sustainable, low-energy design strategy includes a thermally-efficient envelope, photovoltaic panels on the roof and the integration of a UKPN substation.

 Ronson Capital Partners

 55 Residential units